Emerging Priorities in Business Performance Management

 - Standardize enterprise-critical data.
 Failure to reconcile data definition discrepancies across different units of the enterprise is one of the major reasons that some companies get less value than they could from their business performance management systems.
 When certain data is important to answering enterprise-wide performance questions, it’s essential that the data be standardized across all business and functional units.

 Across these and other emerging business performance management priorities, the common questions that companies must grapple with are: Is our BPM support model the most efficient and effective alternative for our organization?
 Does our BPM implementation align with leading practices?
 If not, what is the potential for improvement?

 As a leading global strategy and operations consulting firm, The Hackett Group can help you maximize your return on a planned or existing business performance management deployment.
 With our deep experience and expertise in business benchmarking, operations and technology best practices, and change management, The Hackett Group is also the ideal partner for implementing a new business performance management system or driving greater efficiency and effectiveness in an existing one.
 The Hackett Group offers particular expertise in applying proven best practices to Oracle/Hyperion and SAP/BusinessObjects deployments.

-The Hackett Group’s consulting and advisory services are based on proven results attained in our work with nearly 3,500 of the world’s leading corporations, including 93% of the Dow Jones Industrials and nearly three-quarters of both the Fortune 100 and the DAX 30.
+The Hackett Group’s consulting and advisory services are based on proven results attained in our work with nearly 8,800 of the world’s leading corporations, including 97% of the Dow Jones Industrials, 93% of the Fortune 100, 73% of the DAX 40 and 52% of the FTSE 100.
 We provide our clients a wide range of fact-based consulting services that deliver measurable results, including consulting for IT costs control and other forms of cost reduction; procurement and supply chain consulting; cash flow analysis; and much more.